A dress of many patterns

 A visit with 1911 vintage

-In early February, I had the privilege of visiting the museum and getting a look at the 1911 wedding dress in person.
+IA while ago, I enjoyed a visit to the museum and getting a look at the 1911 wedding dress in person.
 The simply lovely cream-coloured wedding dress dates from 1911.
 It’s even more beautiful in person – the images give just a hint of its charm.
 And so you can get a look too, here’s a collection of images of the dress…

 wedding dress dated from 1911